How to Clone PCIe NVMe SSD

 Cloning NVMe SSD to another one is a big task, so it’s highly recommended to use the NVMe SSD cloner to transfer everything safely, including Windows operating system, installed programs, personal documents, and other settings.

-AOMEI Backupper Standard is such a free NVMe SSD cloner for you to clone NVMe SSD to NVMe SSD with a few clicks in Windows XP, Vista, 7, 8, 8.1, and 10/11.
-Before cloning PCIe SSD, you may want to download it on your computer and check if it works as you want:
+AOMEI Backupper Professional is such a reliable NVMe SSD cloner for you to clone NVMe SSD to NVMe SSD with a few clicks in Windows XP, Vista, 7, 8, 8.1, and 10/11.
+Before cloning PCIe SSD, you may want to download the demonstrate version on your computer and check if it works as you want:

 How to Clone M.2 PCIe NVMe SSD in Windows 7/8/10/11

 A new larger M.2 PCIe NVMe SSD that your computer support.

 USB to PCIe M.2 adapter.
 Using it to clone M.2 SSD with only one slot if your computer has only one slot for hard drive.